Introduction to Online Convex Optimization: Statistical Learning Theory

-The proof of this theorem is based on the probabilisitic method, a useful technique for showing the existence of combinatorial objects by showing that the probability they exist in some distributional setting is bounded away from zero.
+The proof of this theorem is based on the probabilistic method, a useful technique for showing the existence of combinatorial objects by showing that the probability they exist in some distributional setting is bounded away from zero.
 In our setting, instead of explicitly constructing a concept $C$ with the required properties, we show it exists by a probabilistic argument.

-\begin{proof} We show that for any learner, there is some learning task (i.e. ``hard'' concept) that it will not learn well.
+\begin{proof} We show that for any learning algorithm, there is some learning task (i.e., ``hard'' concept) that it will not learn well.
 Formally, take $\mathcal{D}$ to be the uniform distribution over $\X$.
 Our proof strategy will be to show the following inequality, where we take a uniform distribution over all concepts $\X \mapsto \{0,1\}$

-as an intermediate step, and then use Markov's Inequality to conclude the theorem.
+After showing this step, we will use Markov's Inequality to conclude the theorem.

 We proceed by using the linearity property of expectations, which allows us to swap the order of expectations, and then conditioning on the event that $\x \in S$.

 All terms in the above expression, and in particular the first term, are non-negative and at least $0$.
 Also note that since the domain size is $2m$ and the sample is of size $|S| \leq m$, we have $\Pr(\x \not \in S ) \geq \frac{1}{2}$.
 Finally, observe that $\Pr[ \mA(S)(\x) \neq C(\x)] = \frac{1}{2}$ for all $\x \not\in S$ since we are given that the ``true'' concept $C$ is chosen uniformly at random over all possible concepts.
 Hence, we get that: